 These can include heroin and prescription medications.
 Slurred speech, needle marks, and decreased awareness of surroundings are signs of abuse.

 These can include paint thinners, glue, gasoline, and aerosol products.
 Continued use of these products could cause sudden death or brain damage.
 People who use these substances often smell like inhalants.
 They may also develop a rash around their mouths or noses.
-Signs of use could include lack of coordination and slurred speech.
+Signs of use could include a lack of coordination and slurred speech.

 If you are a colleague or supervisor of someone you suspect is misusing drugs or alcohol in the workplace, there may already be a policy in place to fall back on.
 As SAMHSA mentions, some states have laws that require places of employment to have a policy that addresses drug use.